jmnpedrosa/spring-async-sample/README.md

 ## Build Instructions:
 ### Perform a Maven installation:

-1. If you have Maven accessible from the command line, just run the following command from the root directory of tye project:
+1. If you have Maven accessible from the command line, just run the following command from the `/spring-boot-async-sample` subdirectory of the project:
 ```
 mvn clean install
 ```

 2. From STS or similar, select "_Run As..._" -> "Maven install".
-   The **.jar** archive will be installed in the `target` directory of the project.
+   The **.jar** archive will be installed in the `target` directory of the Spring project.

 ## How to run:
 Navigate to the location of the directory a run the following command: